accelerated-text/accelerated-text/docs/first-steps.md

 # Add variations

-Sometimes different words can express the same message. *One of synonyms block* can be used for this purpose.
+Sometimes different words can express the same message. *One of block* can be used for this purpose.

 ![add-variants](assets/first_steps/05-add-variants.gif)